Curry Kabocha Squash Soup

 Make the most out of cozy winter nights with this soothing Curry Kabocha Squash Soup.

 Kabocha Squash, also known as Japanese Pumpkin, is a sweet variation of all those winter squashes we have come to love.
-Blended in this Curry Kabocha Squash Soup, it offers a creaminess that none of your friends will believe came from a vegetable!
-Kabocha’s natural sweetness and a warm kick from the curry powder make this soup comforting, nourishing and an exciting!
+Blended into this Curry Kabocha Squash Soup, it offers a creaminess that none of your friends will believe came from a vegetable!
+Kabocha’s natural sweetness and a warm kick from the curry powder make this soup comforting, nourishing and exciting!

 Plus, adding another squash to your collection of winter recipes?
 Now that’s what I call #squashgoals